ThomasCsson/MASSIVEChem/README.md

 ```

-If everything runs in order during the installation, the preceding packages should install automatically.
+If all goes well during installation, the preceding packages should all install automatically.
-But check that these packages are correctly installed using
+But this can be checked by veryfying that they have all been installed in the desired environment.
+To do this, simply write the following command:

 ```bash
 pip show "name of the package"